ffund/tcp-ip-essentials/lab0/1-0-prepare-workstation.md

 Once you have downloaded and installed your terminal application, open it up and practice using it.
 Make sure you know:

 * How to split the pane in your terminal.
 * How to copy text from your terminal and paste into another application.
-This will be helpful when you need to copy
+This will be helpful when you need to save some terminal output for your lab report.
-* How to copy text from another application and paste into your terminal
+* How to copy text from another application and paste into your terminal.
+This will be helpful when you need to copy a command from the lab instructions into your terminal, in order to run it.

 ### cmder on Windows